 GEO needs to organize its activities so that our community can fully benefit from the new technologies of cloud computing and machine learning.
-We also need to encourage space agencies to work with GEO to make multi-satellite analysis-ready data openly available.
+We also need to encourage space agencies to work with GEO to make multi-satellite analysisready data openly available.

-One important concern

-of the GEO Secretariat is

-to improve global access

-to in situ data.
-The more

-sophisticated our analysis

-methods become, the more data

-we need.
-The Secretariat will work

-with its member states to provide data

-management and curation services to meet their needs.
+One important concern of the GEO Secretariat is to improve global access to in situ data.
+The more sophisticated our analysis methods become, the more data we need.
+The Secretariat will work with its member states to provide d with its member states to provide data management and curation services to meet their needs.

-"The main challenge for GEO is how we develop our activities so that Earth observations can make a significant contribution to the Sustainable
+"The main challenge for GEO is how we develop our activities so that Earth observations can make a significant contribution to the Sustainable Development Goals."

-Development Goals."